 Joan Ackerstein is a Shareholder in the Boston office of Jackson Lewis P.C. and serves as the firm's National Director of Litigation.
-She managed the Boston office’s litigation practice for 20 years, through 2006, and is a member of the firm’s Management Committee.
+She managed the Boston office’s litigation practice for 20 years, through 2006, and is a member of the firm’s Board of Directors.
 She concentrates her practice in employment litigation and counseling employers on the full range of workplace issues.

 Ms. Ackerstein's litigation practice includes the defense of employers in single and multi-plaintiff actions in state and federal courts and in administrative agencies, such as the Equal Employment Opportunity Commission and the Massachusetts Commission Against Discrimination, on claims of discrimination (gender, race, age, religion, national origin, sexual orientation), sexual harassment, breach of contract, retaliation, violations of whistleblower protections and wage/hour laws, and wrongful discharge and related tort claims (invasion of privacy, defamation, interference with advantageous relations, misrepresentation, fraud and civil conspiracy).